dotnet/docs/docs/languages/csharp/indexers.md

 One of the most common scenarios for creating indexers is when your type models an array, or a vector.
-Anytime your type models an ordered list of data, you can create an index to model that.
+Anytime your type models an ordered list of data, you can create an indexer to model that.

 The advantage of creating your own indexer is that you can define the storage for that collection to suit your needs.
 Imagine a